-In 2015 a Lawyers Group was established in support of the charity Classics for All.
-The Lawyers Group is led by a Steering Committee chaired by Rt Hon Sir Francis Jacobs KCMG QC and endorsed by Lord Dyson, Master of the Rolls.
-For a small annual subscription the group offers a number of benefits, including occasional events for members of the Group.
+In 2015 a Lawyers Group was established in support of Classics for All – it has now grown to 120 active members who contributed £26,000 to the charity in 2017.
+The Lawyers Group is led by a Steering Committee chaired by Rt Hon Sir Francis Jacobs KCMG QC and endorsed by Lord Dyson, former Master of the Rolls.
+For a small annual subscription the Group offers three events a year specifically for members of the Group.

 In their initial letter of invitation, Lord Dyson and Sir Francis Jacobs wrote: ‘We think that Classics for All will be of special interest to lawyers – and we include in that term judges, academics, practitioners, and not least law firms.
 There are many reasons why.
 As well as the close historical connections between Rome, Latin and the law, we are confident that an education in classics will not only improve the quality of education generally, but will also improve the quality of written English, and indeed the quality of reasoning and argument – obvious values for lawyers in particular.’

 We ask Lawyers Group members to pay £10 per month (£120 a year).
 Those under 30 may opt to pay £5 per month (£60 a year).
 For more information about joining the group, read the invitation to join the Lawyers Group.
 To subscribe, download the Lawyers Group subscription form.